-So what?
-What are the implications for a security leader if they know that their youngest team members are likely to approach technology with less skepticism and less secure practices?
+- What are the implications for a security leader if they know that their youngest team members are likely to approach technology with less skepticism and less secure practices?
 And conversely, what are the implications for their oldest team members who are on the other end of the spectrum?

 This dichotomy must be considered when conducting internal security awareness and privacy training for employees.
 If your Gen Z team members have lower security IQs, then they present a greater vulnerability to information assets than their older counterparts.
 This should be a consideration in their training, onboarding, and continual testing.

 This informs us how the younger group and the older group can be more susceptible to certain social engineering attacks.
 For example, the younger group is more inclined to be susceptible to attacks that use the Internet as the medium, while the older group is more susceptible to attacks that use phones as the medium.
 In fact, Ted Harrington of Independent Security Evaluators gave an interesting interview in 2016 on this topic, and our findings reinforce the themes from his research.